yoonje/python-cplusplus-IPC/README.md

 ![tetris auto fast](image/tcp_prog_002.gif)

 ### Detail
 You can refer to my comment.
-(Parameter means...)